A Review and Release History of Walmart Brand Great Value, Freshness Guaranteed, & Bettergoods Foods, Snacks, & More

 Review

 These bars are soft, with a large semisweet graham cracker part that seems to be both dry and moist at the same time.
 Essentially, this bottom layer is cobbled together from ground-up graham crackers in a thick, soft, and “moist-like” crust.
 Above that is a hardly sweet, soft dark chocolate part that feels like a thick ganache.
-It’s not bitter and doesn’t add much sweetness nor any exciting chocolate flavor.
-Lastly, white gooey swirls sit at the top don’t appear to add anything—they’re especially thin and appear to be only for show.
+It’s not bitter and doesn’t add much sweetness or any exciting chocolate flavor.
+Lastly, white gooey swirls sit at the top, don’t appear to add anything—they’re especially thin and appear to be only for show.

 In summary, these aren’t fully s’mores.
-The graham cracker takes up too much of the flavor, the chocolate is not sweet or bold enough, and marshmallow is completely absent.
+The graham cracker takes up too much of the flavor, the chocolate is not sweet or bold enough, and the marshmallow is completely absent.
 At the very least, the combination of textures is decent enough, making for a pleasant mouthfeel when you bite in.

 Release Date

 Released in early July 2025 as part of Walmart’s Freshness Guaranteed bakery lineup.
-The launch features four soda flavored treats: Dr Pepper, Hawaiian Punch, Orange Crush, and 7 Up.
+The launch features four soda-flavored treats: Dr Pepper, Hawaiian Punch, Orange Crush, and 7 Up.
 These are available as mini cake bites, bundt cakes, and cupcakes.
-It also includes PB&J inspired items such as PB&J bars, grape jelly cupcakes, and PB&J bites.
-Finally, the lineup offers s’mores flavored goodies including mini donuts, muffins, frosted cookies, and cupcakes.
+It also includes PB&J-inspired items such as PB&J bars, grape jelly cupcakes, and PB&J bites.
+Finally, the lineup offers s’mores-flavored goodies, including mini donuts, muffins, frosted cookies, and cupcakes.
 See sources here and here).
 Found July 2025.

 Marketside Peanut Butter & Grape Jelly Bars